 We would be delighted to welcome you to Burundi!
 If you have been inspired by the incredible transformation you’ve heard about and would like to witness the difference it is making for yourself, we invite you to visit us and experience it.
 We have regular trips which can be tailored to your interests.
 We are confident that it will give you a new perspective and a fresh passion for the incredible work that is taking place out there.

-The next group trip to Burundi with Simon Guillebaud will be the Bike for Burundi Tour.
+The next group trip we are booking for with Simon Guillebaud will be in early 2024 (likely February).

-Beyond that, there will be a trip in the early Autumn.
-Do get in touch to find out more or express your interest we will be flexible!
+Do get in touch to find out more or express your interest – we can be flexible!

 Our trips are flexible and can be tailored to your interests.
 We will aim to give you a broad range of our work by visiting different partners, as well as seeing some cultural highlights and enjoying the beautiful landscape of the Burundian hills and lake Tanganyika!